ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Nowadays most modern ReactJS and NodeJS apps are created using TypeScript.
 Angular was already having it in-built.
 So, you go for a Reactt…</blockquote>

 <h3>4.
-A Guide to the Proxy Design Pattern in TypeScript and Node.js with Practical Examples 💻 - <a href="https://medium.com/@robinviktorsson/a-guide-to-the-proxy-design-pattern-in-typescript-and-node-js-with-practical-examples-e2a328eb63e0" target="_blank" rel="noopener noreferrer">link</a></h3>
+A Guide to the Composite Design Pattern in TypeScript and Node.js with Practical Examples 💻 - <a href="https://medium.com/@robinviktorsson/a-guide-to-the-composite-design-pattern-in-typescript-and-node-js-with-practical-examples-b763a6f11218" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Mr. TypeScript`**

-<blockquote>The Proxy design pattern is one of the structural patterns that provides an object representing another object.
-The proxy controls access…</blockquote>
+<blockquote>The Composite design pattern is a structural pattern that allows individual objects and compositions of objects to be treated uniformly.
+It…</blockquote>

 <h3>5.
 Mastering TypeScript: When to Choose Constants Over Enums (and Vice Versa) - <a href="https://medium.com/@krishnaananthvk/mastering-typescript-when-to-choose-constants-over-enums-and-vice-versa-bf06bd090bd7" target="_blank" rel="noopener noreferrer">link</a></h3>